In this article, I have shared the guide for migrating the WordPress site to the DigitalOcen droplet.

 Create a new database and a database user using PHPMyadmin page.
 Make user you give all the privileges to the new user to the database you create.

-You can also create database and user using MySQL CLI with the commands given below.
-Change the database name, user name and password accordingly.
+You can also create a database and user using MySQL CLI with the commands given below.
+Change the database name, user name, and password accordingly.

-mysql -u root -p CREATE DATABASE devopscube_db; CREATE USER [email protected] IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON devopscube_db.* TO [email protected] IDENTIFIED BY 'password'; FLUSH PRIVILEGES; exit
+mysql -u root -p CREATE DATABASE devopscube_db; CREATE USER db_admin@localhost IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON devopscube_db.* TO db_admin@localhost IDENTIFIED BY 'password'; FLUSH PRIVILEGES; exit

-After this, head over to PHPMyAdmin page and log in with your DB credentials.
+After this, head over to the PHPMyAdmin page and log in with your DB credentials.

 1. Now select the created database and click the import option.